ceticamarco/backup.sh/README.md

 ```

 Where `<LABEL>` is the name of the backup and `<PATH>` is its path.
 For example,
-if you want you back up `/etc/nginx` and `/etc/ssh`, add the following entries to the _sources file_:
+if you want to back up `/etc/nginx` and `/etc/ssh`, add the following entries to the _sources file_:

 ```text
 nginx=/etc/nginx/